druxstr/ethique.xyz/content/page/faq.en.md

 <details id="moralimmoral">
   <summary>Are each of our actions either moral or immoral&nbsp;?</summary>

   No. That's not the spirit.
 In Minimal Ethics, an action either breaks a moral principle, or it has nothing to do with ethics.
-If you break one of the 3 moral principle stated by Ogien, you do something immoral.
+If you break one of the moral principles stated by Ogien, you do something immoral.
 If you don't break any principle, what you're doing isn't "moral", it's just not moral related.

   <span>[[permalien]](#moralimmoral)</span>
 </details>